Join me!

 How to Increase the Heat of Peppers

-To get hotter peppers you want the plant to experience more heat.
-The more sun a pepper will receive, the hotter the pepper will be.
+To get hotter peppers, you want the plant to experience more heat.
+The more sun a pepper receives, the hotter the pepper will be.
 The same can be said for the soil.
 Well-watered and nitrogen-rich soil won’t be as hot.
-This is why you want to be careful and not soak your peppers (though keep them moist) and not over-fertilize them either.
+This is why you want to be careful not to soak your peppers (though keep them moist) and not over-fertilize them.

 In colder climates, it is often easier to grow peppers in containers.
-Grow your peppers in a dark container to maximize the heat of the soil.
-Growing hot peppers in the garden will significantly reduce the intensity due to the cold nature of soil.
+Grow your peppers in a dark container to maximize the soil’s heat.
+Growing hot peppers in the garden will significantly reduce the intensity due to the cold nature of the soil.

 You can also create heat using an umbrella greenhouse or cloche.